Rohit-554/Peer-Hacktoberfest/README.md

 npm run dev
 ```

 Open the printed URL (e.g., http://localhost:5173).
-On another device on the same Wi‑Fi, open your PC’s LAN IP with the same port, like http://192.168.1.5:5173.
+Note: getUserMedia (microphone) requires a secure context.
+It works on localhost but not over plain HTTP LAN IPs.
+For cross-device testing, deploy to GitHub Pages (HTTPS) or run Vite with HTTPS locally.

 ## How to use